kubos/kubos/docs/evented-control/index.rst

 --------

 This documentation is for the Evented Control Plane (ECP) middleware.
-It is to pass "control oriented" flight domain messages between software components.
+It's role is to pass "control oriented" flight domain messages between software components.
 The ECP implements an interprocess queuing system that allows flight software components to listen for messages on "n of m" message broadcast channels.